sumin-Ma/GALAMOST/docs/molgen.rst

 .. py:class:: Generators(double lx, double ly, double lz)

-   initializes a molecule generator with box length in x y z directions.
+   The constructor of a molecule generator with box length in x y z directions.

    :param float lx: The box length in x direction.
    :param float ly: The box length in y direction.